sanmaksim/gameplays-web/README.md

 # Gameplays

-Gameplays Web is the React and TypeScript frontend for the Gameplays video game tracker web app.
+This is the React and TypeScript frontend for the Gameplays video game tracker web app.

 It delivers a modern, responsive user interface, connecting seamlessly with the backend API.